mimic-sussex/sema/assets/tutorial/04-language-design/05-recursion-lists/index.md

 ```
 OscillatorList ->
   Oscillator
   {% d => [d[0]] %}
   |
   Oscillator _ %separator _ OscillatorList
   {% d => d[4].concat(d[0]) %}
 ```

 The function of this rule is to collect one or more of the oscillators and compile them into a list, which will get sent to the mixer.
 Let's look at this first without the data conversion functions.

 ```
 OscillatorList ->
   Oscillator
   |
   Oscillator _ %separator _ OscillatorList
 ```

 This is the recursive rule.
 Generally, we use grammar rules to tell the parser about the structures it expects to find in our language, so that it can match to them, and turn them into the tree structure that Sema can understand.
 In this case we have a structure: ```OscillatorList``` which can either be a single ```Oscillator```, or an ```Oscillator``` followed by more oscillators.

-It's recursive because the pattern contains itself.
+It's a recursive pattern because it contains itself.
 It is repeatedly applied to a list of ```Oscillator``` elements until it has processed them all.
 This means that it can match to as many ```Oscillator``` elements as there are present in the code.

 You can look at this another way, thinking about how this rule has a fixed part and a recursive part.
 The recursive part is applied repeatedly to the list until there is only one element left to process, in which case it matches the fixed part of the rule and completes.

 How about the data conversion functions?
 The first element is this: